RioLi08123/Pi-With-UPS/README.md

 ![main](IMG_9388.jpeg)

 # Use case
-I install [Bitfocus Companion on Pi](https://github.com/bitfocus/companion) so it is a show control system for broadcast equipment like ATEM and Propresenter and because it have a UPS so my show more stable.
+I install [Bitfocus Companion on Pi](https://github.com/bitfocus/companion) so it is a show control system for broadcast equipment like ATEM and Propresenter and because it have a UPS so my show will more stable.

 But i found out i can install Companion on Pc so i just [install Homeassistant](https://www.home-assistant.io/installation/raspberrypi/) on my Pi.

-My Homeassistant run on my Proxmox before is was a VM and my Proxmox a not too stable so i just move my Homeassistant to my pi.
+My Homeassistant run on my Proxmox before,is was a VM and my Proxmox a not too stable so i just move my Homeassistant to my pi.